-This Father’s Day, we are proud to celebrate all the fathers around the world.
-At University of Maryland Global Campus, we see fathers excelling in their classes and working to achieve not only their dreams but also building the foundation for their children’s and family members’ dreams.
-We wanted to highlight some of the fathers at UMGC, and their experiences being both students and parents.
+This Father’s Day, we proudly celebrate dads all over the world.
+At University of Maryland Global Campus, we see fathers excelling in their studies and striving, not only to achieve their own dreams, but also to build a foundation for the dreams of their children and family members.
+We’d like to highlight some of them here at UMGC and their experiences both as students and as parents.

-Throughout their journeys, these UMGC dads agree that family support is one of the keys to success.
+Throughout their journeys, these UMGC dads agree that family support is a gift and one of the keys to their success.

 Nicholas Doolin, a father who graduated with a bachelor’s degree in communication, added his perspective.
 “My family pushed me to get my degree, so I appreciate that,” Doolin said.
 “I couldn’t do it without them.”

-Flexibility is another key to success for these dads, who face specific challenges as students, especially when it comes to when they can attend their classes or do their coursework.
-“This degree was not earned during 9-5,” said Menachem Davis, who earned an MBA.
-“This was a one o’clock in the morning, Saturday nights, not going out with friends and family, probably neglecting some other relationships.
-This was going the extra mile to learn the material even if you didn’t understand it, whether it be through tutors or taking the time with some of your classmates.”
+“This degree was not earned during 9-5,” said Menachem Davis, who earned his MBA.
+“This was one o’clock in the morning, Saturday nights, not going out with friends and family, probably neglecting some other relationships.
+This was going the extra mile to learn the material, whether it be through tutors or taking the time with some of your classmates.”

 The need for a flexible schedule when earning their degree or certificate is one of the many reasons our students choose UMGC.
-They can access all their classes from anywhere in the world and can create their own schedules.
-Almost 50 percent of UMGC students are parents, which is why dads and other working adults feel that they can achieve their higher education goals without sacrificing their value of family.
+They can access all their classes online from anywhere in the world and can create their own schedules.
+Almost 50 percent of UMGC students are parents, which is why dads and other working adults feel that they can achieve their higher education goals without sacrificing their attention to family.

-While they each may have a unique journey when it comes to earning their degree, these dads at UMGC shared advice and encouragement to any other dads who are considering college or graduation.
+While each may have a unique journey when it comes to earning a degree, these dads at UMGC shared advice and encouragement to any other dads who are considering college or graduation.

 “Go for it.
 Life isn’t going to stop for anyone.
 Whatever excuse you have—work, school, kids, whatever the case may be—nothing else is going to change and something might come up so just go for it.
 Make it happen.” said Doolin.